Stro: Early life

-Astro was born Brian Vaughn Bradley Jr. on September 27, 1996, in Brooklyn, New York.
+Stro was born Brian Vaughn Bradley Jr. on September 27, 1996 in Brooklyn, New York.
 There, he lived in a single parent household with his Jamaican mother, and younger sister.
 He began rapping professionally at the age of ten when his mother promised him studio time if he began to do better in school.
 He soon released his first single, "Stop Looking at My Mom" and created his first mixtape B.O.A.
 (Birth of Astro).
 He later started composing instrumentals of his own that pertained to the hip hop music genre.

-Some of his musical influences include Marvin Gaye, Jay-Z, Stevie Wonder, Biggie Smalls, Boyz II Men, Mary J. Blige, Fu-Schnickens, Tupac Shakur, Nas, and other artists from the 80s and 90's time period.
-His music is also inspired by the notable film director and fellow Brooklynite Spike Lee.

 Music career

 2011–2012: The X Factor USA and Post-X Factor

 At the age of 14, Bradley went to audition for The X Factor.
-For his audition, he performed "Stop Looking at My Mom" and stole America's attention by becoming one of the few rappers to perform on such a show.
+For his audition, he performed "Stop Looking at My Mom".
 He gained four yeses and proceeded on to the live shows.
 In the fourth week, he faced Stacey Francis in the sing-off but survived as Reid, Abdul and Cowell kept him.
-However, Francis received more votes than Astro meaning if Cowell sent the result to deadlock, Astro would have been eliminated.
-He got into the top seven before getting eliminated.
+He got into the top seven before being eliminated.

 Performances on The X Factor

 Astro performed the following songs on The X Factor:

-After leaving The X Factor, Astro released his fourth mixtape entitled Loser.
+After leaving The X Factor, Stro released his fourth mixtape entitled Loser.
 It was based around his experiences on the show.
 He also put out two beat tapes called "Masterminds" and "New World Art" under the alias of Basquiat.
 The tapes included productions from both him and his friend Laron (a.k.a.
 ThatLoserLaron) who went under the name of Keith for the tapes.

 He was then nominated for a BET Award in the Young Stars category, asked to present an award at the 43rd Annual NAACP Image Award Show with Keke Palmer, and featured in an episode of Person of Interest.

 He put out many singles.
 One of them was "Stop Looking at My Mom", released under the name The Astronomical Kid.
 The music video was released on YouTube.